AY2526S1-CS2103T-F12-2/tp/docs/UserGuide.md

 Jul: ✓ Paid Aug: ✓ Paid Sep: ✓ Paid Oct: ✓ Paid Nov: ✓ Paid Dec: ✓ Paid
 ```

+Notes:
+* Payment status for students will be automatically reset at the start of each new year.
+* Students that have yet to paid for the current month will be listed as a reminder.

 ### Adding homework: `add-homework`

 Adds a homework entry to the specified student.